Install

 • Collections (Categories in WooCommerce)

-• Redirects (generated from Product and Category links in WooCommerce to Shopify links)
+• Redirects (generated from Product, Category, Post and Page links in WordPress to Shopify links)

 • Orders